shafiuzzaman-md/attack-synthesis-suite-c/README.md

 | **Data Segment**        | Program data (variables, buffers)   | Read and write               | Full access (read/write)       | Global variables, heap, stack memory                 |

-## attack surface
+## Attack Surface
-The attack surface for this motivating example consists of two primary components:
+The attack surface for this system is divided into two main components:

--User-Accessible Functions: Functions that handle user inputs and run in user mode with limited permissions.
-Examples include buffer management functions that process user inputs.
-- Privileged Functions: Functions that run with elevated permissions and perform critical system operations.
-Examples include command execution functions that impact the system’s overall security.
+### User-Accessible Functions:

+These functions operate in User Mode with access limited to the Data Segment for reading and writing and the Code Segment for executing instructions.
+They handle user inputs and perform regular tasks such as buffer management.
+Examples: Buffer management functions that process and store user inputs in the Data Segment and executable code that resides in the Code Segment.
+Privileged Functions:

+These functions run in Privileged Mode with full access to all memory segments, including Protected Segments and Reserved Segments.
+They are responsible for executing critical system operations that affect overall system security.
+Examples: Functions that manage security keys stored in the Protected Segment, execute system-level commands, or interact with hardware via Reserved Segments.

 ## threat model
 - The attacker can interact with user mode functions but cannot directly access privileged mode functions.